Anandnaik/geocode-app-challenge/README.md

 - Have to run `npm run start` after file changes.
 I was initially using nodemon to capture file changes and automatically update the server with latest, however ran into issues with `nodemon + babel` which was taking a long time away from the challenge to resolve.

-- Need to run tests.
-There aren't any yet.

 # Other comments:-
-Given more time, I would love to plot geodata on google maps using react/redux.

-This was mainly 2 days of learning node and how to use mongodb and 1 day of development.
+This was mainly 2 days of learning node and how to use mongodb and ~1 day of development.